Fremantle Stuff > People > Anthony Barnaby Curtis 1798-1853

 Tuckfield, Trevor 1971, 'Early colonial inns and taverns', Early Days: Journal and proceeedings of the Royal Western Australian Historical Society, 7, 3: 65-82; Part 2, Early Days: Journal and proceeedings of the Royal Western Australian Historical Society, 7, 7: 98-106.

-Allen Graham has been researching Fremantle hotels since 1982.
-There is a map compiled by him in the Fremantle Library collection showing Fremantle hotels 1829-1857.
+Map compiled by Allen Graham in the Fremantle Library collection showing Fremantle hotels 1829-1857.